 Psilocybin is not considered addictive, but some may experience psychological effects when discontinuing use.
 Further research is needed to fully understand the long-term risks of magic mushrooms.

 In conclusion, there have been a lot of changes in the last few years about magic mushrooms and microdosing in Canada.
-Canada has taken steps to make the use of psilocybin, the active ingredient in magic mushrooms, for medical purposes less illegal and legal.

 This change in policy was caused by more scientific research and public interest in how psychedelic drugs might help mental health.
 Even though the rules about magic mushrooms are still changing, Canada has become a leader in researching how these substances might be used as medicine.